 What is Melanoma?

 Melanoma is the most lethal form of skin cancer.
 The incidence of melanoma in Australia and New Zealand is 12 times the global average rate.
-Over 12,500 cases were diagnosed in 2014, which is a 44% increase since 2000.
-1,543 of these were advanced cases.
+Over 13200 cases were diagnosed in 2016, which is about a 50% increase since 2000.
+1,770 of these were advanced cases.

 Melanoma is the third most common form of cancer for both men and women.
 It is the most common cause of cancer for Australians aged 15 to 44 years.